Razat94/learnSEO/README.md

 ## <p align="center"> HERE'S HOW TO DEVELOP AN SEO FRIENDLY WEBSITE </p>

 I really enjoyed [Mozs Beginner's Guide to SEO](https://moz.com/beginners-guide-to-seo) & [Googles SEO Starter Guide](https://support.google.com/webmasters/answer/7451184?hl=en).
-All credit goes to them, because this "guide" could not have been written without it.
+All credit for this "guide" goes to them, because this "guide" could not have been written without it.
 I can't recommend strongly enough to read through them.

 Please note that this guide does not gurantee that your website will rank #1 on your searches.
 By following the guidelines listed in the upcoming chapters, this guide can only help your website gain the potential of being listed on a SERP.